Fred Young (Ontario politician)

 Fred Matthews Young (14 February 1907 – 13 December 1993) was a politician in Ontario, Canada.
 He was a New Democratic member of the Legislative Assembly of Ontario from 1963 to 1981 who represented the riding of Yorkview.
-He was an ordained minister and long time organizer for the Co-operative Commonwealth Federation (CCF).
+He was an ordained minister in the United Church of Canada and a long time organizer for the Co-operative Commonwealth Federation (CCF).

 Background

 Young was born in Long Reach, New Brunswick, near the port city of Saint John, in 1907.
 He attended Teachers College in Fredericton, New Brunswick and taught school in Woodstock, New Brunswick.
 Later on, he graduated with a Bachelor of Arts degree from Mount Allison University.
 He attended the University of Toronto and received both a Master of Arts and a bachelor's degree in divinity.
 He served as a minister in the United Church of Canada, in both Nova Scotia and Prince Edward Island from 1934 until 1940.
 He and his wife Winnifred raise two children, a boy and a girl.